JM-1683/bashTor/README.md

 # bashTor
-A short bash script to block any connections/traffic from the Tor network
+### A short bash script to block any connections/traffic from the Tor network

+Automate with `cron` or preferred task scheduler